Chiral and flavor oscillations in a hyperentangled neutrino state: CCR for a lepton-antineutrino pair

 with

 and

-The coefficients $f_{\pm}^{\bar{\nu}(l)}$ are given by Eq. \eqref{fattori f+-}.
-Note that in the relativistic limit, for the antineutrino $p\gg m_{\bar{\nu}}$ and we have $f_{-}^{\bar{\nu}} \rightarrow 0$: hence $A \gg B$ and only the first term in $\eqref{evoluzione temporale psi chirality e spin}$ contributes to the state.
-Time evolution induces chiral oscillations which in turn redistribute the quantum entanglement initially encoded only between the spins to other partitions of the system \cite{R18}.
-Such an effect becomes relevant when the mass of the neutrino is comparable with its momentum.
+The coefficients $f_{\pm}^{\bar{\nu}(l)}$ are given by Eq.~(\ref{fattori f+-}).
+For a relativistic antineutrino $p\gg m_{\bar{\nu}}$ and $f_{-}^{\bar{\nu}} \rightarrow 0$.
+Hence $A \gg B$, and only the first term in Eq.~(\ref{evoluzione temporale psi chirality e spin}) contributes to the state.
+Chiral oscillations will be relevant for the superposition in the opposite limit, in which $B$ is comparable to $A$.

-Flavor is another intrinsic degree of freedom for the neutrino.
-Charged weak interactions produce neutrinos with a well defined flavor, which is not conserved during free evolution; therefore we expect that, as for the chirality, flavor oscillations will also redistribute the initial entanglement between spins.
+Flavor is another intrinsic DoF for the neutrino.
+Charged weak interactions produce neutrinos with a well defined flavor, which is not conserved during free evolution; akin to chiral oscillations, we expect that flavor oscillations will also redistribute the initial entanglement between spins.
 For simplicity we restrict our analysis to a two-flavors scenario (electronic neutrino $e$ and muonic neutrino $\mu$).
-In what follows, we indicate the masses of the lightest and heaviest mass eigenstates as $m_{1 (2)}$.